nboldi/haskell-tools-atom/README.md

 # Haskell-tools for Atom

 This repository contains an Atom plugin that enables the refactoring of Haskell files using the [Haskell-tools](https://github.com/haskell-tools/haskell-tools) framework.
+You need to install the `haskell-tools-daemon` package via cabal or stack to use the Atom integration.

 Check out the [documentation](documentation/user-manual.md) of the plugin here.
 The documentation of the refactorings can be found in the [Haskell-tools](https://github.com/haskell-tools/haskell-tools/blob/master/documentation/refactorings.md) repository.